laurendudu/energy-consumption-data-generators/README.md

-# Energy Consumption in Industrial Buildings : Data Analysis and Generation
+# Energy Consumption in Industrial Buildings: Data Analysis and Generation

 ## Introduction
 This project studies